 - 1. Executive Summary

 - 2. Profile of the Institution

 - 3. Extended Profile of the Institution

 - 4. Quality Indicator Framework (QIF)

-- 5. Evaluative Report of the Departments

-- 6. Data Templates / Documents (Quantitative Metrics)
+- 5. Data Templates / Documents (Quantitative Metrics)

 1. Executive Summary

 Every HEI applying for the A&A process shall prepare an Executive Summary highlighting the main features of the Institution including